Site logo

 Google wants to know who is creating the content on your website.
 So tell them that it is you or your team.

-Tell Google why you have the required expertise to create this content.
+Tell Google why you have the required expertise in this content.

-For example, on your about page, be open about the credentials of your team.
+For example, be open about your team’s credentials on your About page.
 This could also be part of your team page.

-Highlight the qualifications of your team and why they should be trusted to inform others regarding your content niche or topic.
+Highlight your team’s qualifications and why they should be trusted to inform others regarding your affiliate marketing content niche or topic.

 You don’t have to be a professor of carpentry to write a blog about DIY furniture.
-The bottom line is that you have the expertise required.
+The bottom line is that you have the expertise.

-Collaborating with experts further adds on to the Expertise-Authoritativeness-Trustworthiness of your content.
+Collaborating with experts further adds to the Expertise-Authoritativeness-Trustworthiness of your content.

-Instead of working with writers that are not good experts in your topic, find the experts in your niche and work with them to publish various high quality topics and research.
+Instead of working with writers who are not experts in your topic, find experts in your niche and work with them to publish various high-quality issues and research.

-Google wants to see your website content refreshed with something new and valuable every chance you can get.
+Google wants your website content refreshed with something new and valuable every chance.

 Old content that is just so out of touch with the current trends sucks.
-And Google knows that their users (literally everyone) wants to see content that is ever current and helpful.
+And Google knows that its users (literally everyone) want to see ever-current and helpful affiliate marketing content.

-If you have old pages that have not been looked at for ages, you should update those pages with new visuals, new data, fix broken links and improve the information on it.
+If you have old pages that have not been looked at for ages, you should update them with new visuals and data, fix broken links, and improve their information.

-That way, it shows Google that your site can be a continuous source of relevant accurate information for users.
+That way, it shows Google that your site can continuously provide relevant, accurate information for users.

-How do you stamp your understanding and authoritativeness of a certain topic?
+How do you stamp your understanding and Authoritativeness of a specific topic?
 How can you show Google you are a trustworthy source?

 Link to other authority sources to back up what you publish in your content.

-Use real raw data, link to research papers, and even social posts by the people in your industry who are known experts in the field.
+Use accurate raw data, links to research papers, and even social posts from people in your industry who are known experts.

 This way, Google sees that you rely on high-quality sources for the content you share with your users.